a-Little-Design/hello/cloud/app/src/main/res/values/Privacy-Policy.md

 # About

-- We Bulit this App as a Commercial application.
+- We Bulit this App as a formal application.
 This Service is provided by developer of our Application.
 - When you use our Services, you’re trusting us with your information.
 We understand this is a big responsibility and work hard to protect your information and put you in control.
 - This Privacy Policy is meant to help you understand what information we collec, and how you can manage your information.
 - This page is used to inform visitors regarding our policies with the collection, use and disclosure of Personal Information if anyone decided to use our Service.